SnailUsbs/Minecraft-Webfishing/README.md

 The file is too big to upload here, so instead you can get it from thunderstore; https://thunderstore.io/c/webfishing/p/SnailUSB/Minecraft/

-If you want to see the raw files, use GDRE tools to decompile it
+If you want to see the raw files, use GDRE tools to decompile it.
+Feel free to look into my mod to figure out how to make your own.

 # FEATURES